firojap/Master-Thesis---ETA-Prediction/README.md

+# M.Sc.
+Data Science Final Thesis of Firoj Ahmmed Patwary
-# Master Thesis - ETA Prediction
+## ETA Prediction
 This is the repository of my Data Science master's degree thesis at Freie Universität Berlin